AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 quantized, etc. Geons with their large mass and overall classical

-structure cannot be directly related to elementary particles,
+structure cannot be directly related to elementary particles.
+Similar to

-similar to geometrodynamic electric charges arising in a curved a
+geometrodynamic electric charges generated in a curved a multiply connected

 "pure" geometrodynamics.
 Then it would be necessary to